pvanisacker/heremaps/README.md

    * Marker map: displaying markers for lat/lng combinations
    * Cluster map: clusters markers together to get a better overview.
-   * Shape map: colors shapes depending on the values These maps use a KML file to highlight certain areas.
-The KML files need a specific structure.
-See the custom.kml file for an example.
+   * Shape map: colors shapes depending on the values These maps use a KML or geoJSON files to highlight certain areas.
+The KML and geoJSON files need a specific structure.
+See the custom.kml or custom.geojson file for an example.
    * Heat map: shows density or value heatmaps of your data.

 Except for the heat map, all of the visualization use v3 of the HERE javascript API.
 The heatmap visualization still uses v2.5.

-The app contains examples on how to include them into Django and Javascript based dashboards when you are using the Splunk web framework.
+The app contains examples on how to include the visualizations in HTML dashboards.
+If you are using the Splunk web framework you should also be able to include the visualizations as well, although I did not test it.

-If you're not using the web framework you can still include these visualizations in HTML dashboards.
-The visualizations cannot be included in simple or advanced XML dashboards.
-For creating an HTML dashboard see the instructions below in the customization part.
-And you will find examples in the default/data/ui/html directory.

 The visualization can render quite some data points/markers.
 But as these visualizations are rendered on browser side there are limits.
 To avoid your brower from becoming slow when rendering data, try to aggregate as much data as possible already on server side.